 The holder shall adhere to all requirements under the Clean Water Act.

-Plan shall be in place prior to any earth-disturbing activity.
+Storm water BMPs identified in the applicant's State approved Storm Water Pollution Prevention Plan shall be in place prior to any earth-disturbing activity.

-deemed successful by the BLM Authorized Officer.
+Additional BMPs will be implemented as determined necessary by the BLM Authorized Officer.